 Are you planning a trip to Cologne Germany? and would like some inspiration on where you should visit, tips, and advice!
 Or you may not have an idea on where you would like to travel to next!
 You have come to the right place!
-In this post, we provide you with inspiration on the Things to do in Cologne, tips and advice that we have learnt from this short trip.
+In this post, we provide you with inspiration on the Things to do in Cologne on a budget, tips and advice that we have learnt from this short trip.

 The first thing that’ll catch your eye, as you fly into Cologne Airport, is the large gothic cathedral (Dom).
 Witnessing this from the air, is sure to get you all excited.
 You’ll be ready to jump off the plane and explore everything Cologne has to offer.

 On our visit, we explored various things in Cologne from the Gestapo museum, which taught us so much more about World War II in Cologne and Germany, to the incredible architecture at the Cathedral.
-We take you on our journey to the best Things to do in Cologne Germany.
+We take you on our journey to the best Things to do in Cologne on a budget.

 When to visit